Menu Close

 Element-Relationship Level: Visualizations can be generated to focus on a particular element and its role.
 For example, the antecedents of trust can be seen in Figure A.1.

-Figure A.1: Antecedents of Trust
+Figure 1 Antecedents of Trust

 Social network analysis can holistically assess the importance of an element in a knowledge network (see Table A.5).
 Specifically: